cekrem/go-transform/README.md

 ```
 .
 ├── cmd/                 # Application entrypoint
-├── internal/       # Internal application code ("high-level modules" depending on abstract interfaces)
+├── pkg/
-├── pkg/            # Public packages providing stable and abstract interfaces
+│   └── domain/         # Core business rules and interfaces
-├── plugins/        # Transformer plugins: this is where you add your own plugins ("low-level modules" depending on abstract interfaces)
+├── internal/
+│   └── app/           # Application logic
+│       └── processor/ # Transformation orchestration
-└── build/          # Compiled binaries and plugins
+└── plugins/           # Infrastructure implementations (plugins)
 ```

+## Architecture

+This project demonstrates Clean Architecture principles with three layers:

+### Domain Layer (`pkg/domain`)

+- Contains core business rules and interfaces
+- Has no external dependencies
+- Defines what transformers should do
+- `Transformer` and `Plugin` interfaces

+### Application Layer (`internal/app`)

+- Contains core application logic
+- Depends only on domain interfaces
+- Coordinates the transformation process
+- `Processor` that manages plugins and executes transformations

+### Infrastructure Layer (`plugins`)

+- Contains concrete implementations
+- Depends on domain interfaces
+- Implements specific transformation strategies
+- `passthrough` plugin

+The project follows the Dependency Inversion Principle by:

+1. Defining abstractions in the domain layer
+2. Having both application and infrastructure layers depend on domain interfaces
+3. Ensuring all dependencies point toward the domain layer

 ## Development

 ### Creating New Plugins

-Plugins should be created in the `plugins` directory and implement the transformer interface.
+Plugins should be created in the `plugins` directory and implement the transformer interface from the domain layer.
 See the `passthrough` plugin for an example implementation.

 ## Contributing